edenspring/wk15d4/README.md

 Once you're settled on a port, you'll run `node app.mjs` in your terminal.

-Afterwards, you can view everything at `http://localhost:5000/` or replace 5000 with whatever number you sttled on for a port
+Afterwards, you can view everything at `http://localhost:5000/` or replace 5000 with whatever number you settled on for a port

 ## What does it do?